VA Health Care Enrollment and Eligibility

 Easy Ways to Apply for Enrollment

-When applying online at Vets.gov, Veterans simply fill out the application and electronically submit it to VA for processing.
-VA will search for your supporting information through its electronic information systems and will contact you if it is unable to verify your military service.
-For help filling out the application, call 1-877-222-VETS (8387) Monday - Friday between 8 a.m. and 8 p.m.
+Veterans can fill out the application online at Vets.gov,and electronically submit it to VA for processing.
+VA will search for your supporting documentation through its electronic information systems and contact you if it is unable to verify your military service.
+For help filling out the application, call 1-877-222-VETS (8387) Monday through Friday between 8 a.m. and 8 p.m.
 ET.

 The application form can be downloaded from www.vets.gov/healthcare/apply/.
-Mail the completed form to:
+Mail the completed and signed form to: